Fouga Magister CM.170

 The first Magister entered service with the Armée de l’Air in 1956.
 However, the French were not the only operators of the Magister (see table below).

-But a note on foreign Magisters, Israel license built them as the “Tzukit”.
-Finland also license built the Magister.
+But a note on foreign Magisters, Israel licensed them as the “Tzukit”.
+Finland also licensed built the Magister.

 Versions